 Warning: If you are an owner of a U.S. company you need to read the article on our Corporate Transparency Act website to learn if your company must file a report with FinCen to avoid a $500/day non-filing penalty.
-Companies created after 2021 have two weeks from their formation date to file the report, but FinCen has not yet created a way for companies to file the report.
-Companies created before 2022 have one year from the date the CTA regulations become effective to file the report.
+Companies created before January 1, 2024, must file their FinCEN beneficial owner report before January 1, 2025.
+Companies created after January 1, 2024, will have 30 days after receiving notice of their creation to file their reports.

 Subscribe to Our Free CTA Newsletter